valenotary/MATH-292-Final-Project/README.md

 # MATH-292-Final-Project
- An implementation of NEAT with Pytorch for RL tasks in Gym
+ An implementation of NEAT for RL tasks in Gym